molmod/stacie/docs/source/theory/properties/shear_viscosity.md

 ## Five Independent Off-Diagonal Pressure Components of an Isotropic Liquid

-To the best of our knowledge, there is no prior work showing how to prepare five *independent* inputs with off-diagonal pressure tensor contributions that can be used as inputs for the autocorrelation function.
+To the best of our knowledge, there is no previous work showing how to prepare five *independent* inputs with off-diagonal pressure tensor contributions that can be used as inputs to the autocorrelation integral.
-For example, the result below is not mentioned in a recent comparison of methods to include contributions from the diagonal of the traceless pressure tensor {cite:p}`mercier_2023_computation`.
+For example, the result below is not mentioned in a recent comparison of methods for including diagonal elements of the traceless pressure tensor {cite:p}`mercier_2023_computation`.
-Given that a pressure tensor has 6 degrees of freedom of which one is the isotropic pressure, the remaining five should be related to anisotropic contributions.
+Since a pressure tensor has 6 degrees of freedom one of which is the isotropic pressure, the remaining five should be related to anisotropic contributions.

-It is well known that the viscosity can be derived from six off-diagonal and diagonal traceless pressure tensor elements in the case of an isotropic fluid {cite:p}`daivis_1994_comparison`.
+It is well known that the viscosity of an isotropic fluid can be derived from six off-diagonal and diagonal traceless pressure tensor elements in the case {cite:p}`daivis_1994_comparison`.
 However, by subtracting the isotropic term, the remaining six components become statistically correlated.
-For a proper uncertainty analysis of the estimated viscosity, Stacie requires the inputs to be statistically independent, so we cannot use the equation by Daivis and Evans.
+For a proper uncertainty analysis of the estimated viscosity, Stacie requires the inputs to be statistically independent, so we cannot use the Daivis and Evans equation.
-Here, we provide a transformation of the pressure tensor that yields five independent components, all of which can be used individually to compute the viscosity.
+Here we provide a transformation of the pressure tensor that yields five independent components, each of which can be used individually to compute the viscosity.
-The average over these five viscosities is equivalent to the result of Daivis and Evans.
+The average of these five viscosities is equivalent to the result of Daivis and Evans.

 To facilitate working with linear transformations of pressure tensors, we use Voigt notation: